zacharysgoldberg/zacharysgoldberg/README.md

 <h3 align="center">Hi</h3>

-- 🔭 I’m currently working on building a Unix/Linux based **TCP Server and an interactive Client application for cloud storage**.
+- 🔭 I’m currently working on building a Unix/Linux based **TCP Server and an interactive Client application for a personal cloud service**.

-- 🤝 I’m looking to collaborate on **Real-time system related projects**
+- 🤝 I’m interested in working on **Real-time application projects**

 - 💬 Feel free to ask me about **Backend /or Real-Time Systems Development**